Guymer/hffl/README.md

 ## Bugs

 * The GeoJSON files that the script saves (to save time the next time it is run) are not reversible.
-When a GeoJSON is written, each of the Polygons that makes up the MultiPolygon is valid (according to the `.is_valid` Shapely value).
-However, upon loading some of the Polygons that make up the MultiPolygon are now invalid (according to the `.is_valid` Shapely value).
+When a GeoJSON is written, each of the Polygons that makes up the MultiPolygon has already been checked to make sure that it is valid (according to the `.is_valid` Shapely value).
+However, upon loading the GeoJSON some of the Polygons that make up the MultiPolygon are now invalid (again, according to the `.is_valid` Shapely value).
 I suspect that this is a loss of precision issue, but I might be wrong.